Belfast (UK Parliament constituency): 1885 division

-In the redistribution of 1885 Belfast was further expanded (including parts of County Down as well as County Antrim) and split into four single member divisions; Belfast East, Belfast North, Belfast South and Belfast West.
+Under the Redistribution of Seats Act 1885, the parliamentary borough of Belfast was further expanded and defined as:

+It was divided into four single-member divisions: Belfast East, Belfast North, Belfast South and Belfast West.

 Electoral system and electorate

 The parliamentary representatives of the borough were elected using the bloc vote for two-member elections and first past the post for single-member ones.

-Until 1832 the electorate were the members of Belfast Corporation (the local Council).
+Until 1832 the electorate were the members of Belfast Corporation.
 This had long been resented by reformers as it made the constituency a pocket borough of the Marquess of Donegall.

 In 1784 a petition was sent to the Parliament of Ireland.

-In such circumstances it is hardly surprising that there were no contested elections, for the United Kingdom Parliament, in the constituency until reform took place.

 In 1832 the electorate was considerably extended by the Representation of the People (Ireland) Act 1832.
 Boroughs in Ireland were given a uniform franchise for the first time.
 The vote was given to occupiers of land valued at least £10 and resident freemen by birth or servitude (descent from or apprenticeship to an existing freeman of the borough) or who were admitted before March 1831.